hmlongco/RxSwiftWidgets/README.md

 }
 ```

 Our *UserListWidget* is a *WidgetView*, whose job is to return a single widget container that defines the interface for that view.
+WidgetView's can represent entire screens, as shown here; or the can be used to runder portions of a screen, as shown in the *UserPhotoWidget* sample below.

-In this case, our widget is a *TableWidget* which generates a UITableView.
-TableWidgets contain sections, though here we just have one, a *DynamicTableSectionWidget*.
+In this case, the widget returned is a *TableWidget* which, as you might expect, generates a UITableView.
+TableWidgets, in turn, can contain multiple static and dynamic Section widgets.
+Here we just have one, a *DynamicTableSectionWidget*.

 DynamicTableSectionWidgets are just that, dynamic, and here it's bound to an observable array in our view model.
-Whenever the observable fires with a new list of users, the table rows are automatically updated and regenerated.
+Whenever the observable sends a new users event the table rows are automatically updated and regenerated.

-The *DynamicTableSectionWidget* initializer also takes a closure that, when called, constructs the interface needed to display each user.
-Here it's just a simple *TableCellWidget* that shows the user's name.
+The *DynamicTableSectionWidget* initializer also takes a closure that, when called, returns the widget needed for each row to display the data for each user.
+In this case it's just a simple *TableCellWidget* that shows the user's name.

 It also has an *onSelect* modifier that's called whenever the user taps on a cell.
-As shown, it uses a *navigatior* instance to push a new *UserDetailsWidget* onto the stack.
+As shown, it uses a *navigatior* instance to construct and push a new *UserDetailsWidget* onto the navigation stack.

 The *TableWidget* itself has an *onRefresh* modifier.
-Here the closure is called when the view is initially created as well as whenever the user does a pull-to-refresh.
+Here we reload our data when the view is initially created as well as whenever the user does a pull-to-refresh.

+Just like many things in RxSwiftWidgets, just use the *onRefresh* modifier and the pull-to-refresh functionality is enabled automatically.

 Finally, we have a couple of modifiers that control the navigation bar title and appearance, in addition to informing the constraint system that we want our tableview to fill the entire screen and ignore the safearea.